 Zero Trust Network Access (ZTNA) is an IT security solution that enables secure remote access to an organization's applications, data, and services.
 By implementing clearly defined access control policies, ZTNA offers a distinct advantage over virtual private networks (VPNs).
 Unlike VPNs, which grant access to entire networks, ZTNA allows access only to specific services or applications.
 With the increasing number of users accessing resources remotely, ZTNA solutions help bridge the gaps in existing secure remote access technologies and methods.

-ZTNA's process involves multiple stages.
-Initially, it ensures the user's identity through an authentication process.
-Following successful authentication, it grants access to specific applications.
-This access is provided through a secure, encrypted tunnel, which acts as a protective barrier for the applications, concealing them from potentially harmful IP addresses.
-In this manner, ZTNAs act very much like software defined perimeters (SDPs), relying on the same ‘dark cloud’ idea to prevent users from having visibility into any other applications and services they are not permissioned to access.
-This also offers protection against lateral attacks, since even if an attacker gained access they would not be able to scan to locate other services
+In this manner, ZTNAs act very much like software defined perimeters (SDPs), relying on the same ‘dark cloud’ idea to prevent users from having visibility into any other applications and services they are not allowed to access.
+This also offers protection against lateral attacks, since even if an attacker gained access, they would not be able to scan to locate other services.

 The Purpose of ZTNA